What is Nollywood?

 - 250 million inhabitants

-Nigeria is a country in West Africa.
+Nigeria is a country located in West Africa.
 Its capital is Abuja.
-Lagos is the most populous city in the country and the African continent, as well as one of the largest metropolitan areas in the world.
+Lagos is the most populous city in the country and on the African continent, and one of the largest metropolitan areas in the world.
 Nigeria has been home to several indigenous pre-colonial states and kingdoms since the second millennium BC.
-The modern state originated with British colonialization in the 19th century.
-The country became formally independent on October 1, 1960.
-Nigeria is Africa’s largest country and has 206 million inhabitants (2021) that belong to various ethnic groups.
-About half of them are Muslims, who live mostly in the north, and the other half are Christians, who live mostly in the south (based on Wikipedia).
+The modern state emerged from British colonisation in the 19th century.
+The country became formally independent on 1 October 1960.
+Nigeria is the largest country in Africa and has a population of 206 million (2021) belonging to various ethnic groups.
+About half of them are Muslims, mostly living in the north, and the other half are Christians, mostly living in the south (based on Wikipedia).

 The website indicated below features various interesting demographic data and provides students with the opportunity to learn some useful demographic terms.
 Students can compare the demographics or statistical data on the population of Nigeria with those of their country (see also downloadable worksheet).
 Depending on the interests of the students, apart from demographics, they can also compare the economy and/or the geography of Nigeria with that of another country.